hugh-n/problem_1/rules.md

 ### Projects & Issues
 * Create two projects for admin and user
 * Separate cards in projects into four groups
-  * Todo
+  * To do
   * In progress
-  * Finished
+  * Under Review
-    * Finished means development is finished and pull request has been made
+    * Pull request has been made
+    * Review has been requested
   * Approved
+    * Pull request has been approved
+  * Done
-    * Pull request has been approved and merged
+    * Pull request has been merged
 * Create issues using the cards
   * One issue = One Function
     * Ex.
 Migrations, Seed Data, Login Function